-React vs Angular: An In-depth Comparison — SitePoint
+React vs Angular: An In-depth Comparison - SitePoint

 - Will I and my colleagues be able to learn this tool with ease?

-- Does is fit well with my project?
+- Does it fit well with my project?

 - What is the developer experience like?

-Using this set of questions you can start your assessment of any tool and we’ll base our comparison of React and Angular on them as well.
+Using this set of questions, you can start your assessment of any tool, and we’ll base our comparison of React and Angular on them as well.

 There’s another thing we need to take into account.
-Strictly speaking, it’s not exactly fair to compare Angular to React, since Angular is a full-blown feature-rich framework, and React just a UI component library.
+Strictly speaking, it’s not exactly fair to compare Angular to React, since Angular is a full-blown, feature-rich framework, while React just a UI component library.
 To even the odds, we’ll talk about React in conjunction with some of the libraries often used with it.

 Maturity

 An important part of being a skilled developer is being able to keep the balance between established, time-proven approaches and evaluating new bleeding-edge tech.
-As a general rule, you should be careful when adopting tools which have not yet matured due to certain risks:
+As a general rule, you should be careful when adopting tools that haven’t yet matured due to certain risks:

-- The tool might be buggy and unstable.
+- The tool may be buggy and unstable.

 - It might be unexpectedly abandoned by the vendor.